-- 15.1 The hole or trench is excavated to the required depth, dimensions and levels.
+15.1 The hole or trench is excavated to the required depth, dimensions and levels.
 It must be ensured that the plan area is sufficient to allow plant access around sides to compact backfill material (300 mm minimum).
 The base must be smooth and level without sharp drops or humps.
-Slopes must be cut to a safe angle or adequately supported, and safe access must be provided to allow personnel to enter the excavation. - 15.2 The base must be inspected for soft spots in the formation; any present must be excavated and replaced with compacted granular fill material. - 15.3 A 100 mm thick bedding layer of coarse sand is laid on the base and sides of the excavation.
-If required in attenuation systems, a layer of geotextile is laid to protect the impermeable geomembrane. - 15.4 The impermeable geomembrane (or geotextile, if in an infiltration system) is laid over the sand bedding layer and up the sides of the excavation.
+Slopes must be cut to a safe angle or adequately supported, and safe access must be provided to allow personnel to enter the excavation.

+15.2 The base must be inspected for soft spots in the formation; any present must be excavated and replaced with compacted granular fill material.

+15.3 A 100 mm thick bedding layer of coarse sand is laid on the base and sides of the excavation.
+If required in attenuation systems, a layer of geotextile is laid to protect the impermeable geomembrane.

+15.4 The impermeable geomembrane (or geotextile if in an infiltration system) is laid over the sand bedding layer and up the sides of the excavation.
 The impermeable geomembrane is inspected for damage and all welds are tested as required.
 Joints between adjacent sheets of impermeable membrane should be sealed correctly using proprietary techniques with a minimum lap of 50 mm.
-Jointing with tape is not recommended as the system then becomes reliant on the mechanical properties of the tape to maintain its integrity. - 15.5 The AquaCell Eco units are installed in accordance with the installation schedule for correct orientation.
+Jointing with tape is not recommended as the system then becomes reliant on the mechanical properties of the tape to maintain its integrity.

+15.5 The AquaCell Plus units are installed in accordance with the installation schedule for correct orientation.
 Wherever possible, continuous vertical joints should be avoided.
 The units are arranged so that preformed sockets are in the correct alignment for inlet and outlet pipes.
-For single-layer applications, AquaCell clips are used and, for multilayers, AquaCell clips and shear connectors. - 15.6 The geotextile or impermeable geomembrane encapsulation to base, sides and top of installation, including protective geotextile (if required to protect the geomembrane), is completed.
+For single-layer applications, AquaCell clips are used and, for multilayers, AquaCell clips and shear connectors.

+15.6 The geotextile or impermeable geomembrane encapsulation to base, sides and top of installation, including protective geotextile (if required to protect the geomembrane) is completed.
 Impermeable geomembranes should be welded with double seams.
-All welds should be tested as required and the membrane inspected for damage. - 15.7 Drainage connections are made to the installation using proprietary adaptors.
+All welds should be tested as required and the membrane inspected for damage.

+15.7 Drainage connections are made to the installation using proprietary adaptors.
 Preformed socket positions for pipe connections must be located at the correct position for receiving pipework.
-Alternatively, flange adaptors are used attached to AquaCell Eco units with adhesive tape and self-tapping screws (flange adaptors cannot be used at the invert of AquaCell Eco units into the preformed socket).
+Alternatively, flange adaptors are used attached to AquaCell Plus units with adhesive tape and self-tapping screws (flange adaptors cannot be used at the invert of AquaCell Plus units into the preformed socket).
 It is recommended that all connections and air vent installations, in attenuation/storage applications, are made with a flange adaptor, using adhesive or double-sided tape to form a seal.
+Alternatively, drainage connections are sealed into a preformed socket using proprietary seals approved by the geomembrane manufacturer.

+15.8 The installation is backfilled with Type 1 or 2 sub-base or Class 6P (side fill only) selected granular material in accordance with the Manual of Contract Documents for Highway Works (MCHW), Volume 1.
+The backfill is compacted in 150 mm thick layers.

-Alternatively, drainage connections are sealed into a preformed socket using proprietary seals approved by the geomembrane manufacturer. - 15.8 A coarse sand protection layer, 100 mm thick, should be placed over the top of the units that have been wrapped.
-Backfilling is continued with selected as-dug material, with size of pieces less than 75 mm, compacted to 90% maximum dry density.
-Compaction plant over the top of the system must not exceed 2300 kg per metre width. - 15.9 Pavement construction or landscaping over the system is completed.
+15.9 A coarse sand protection layer, 100 mm thick, should be placed over the top of the units that have been wrapped.
+Backfilling is continued with:

+- trafficked areas (eg car parks) Type 1 or 2 sub-base material compacted in 150 mm layers in accordance with the MCHW, Volume 1.
+Compaction plant over the top of the system must not exceed 2300 kg per metre width - landscaped and non-trafficked areas selected as-dug material, with size of pieces less than 75 mm, compacted to 90% maximum dry density.
+Compaction plant over the top of the system must not exceed 2300 kg per metre width.

+15.10 Pavement construction or landscaping over the system is completed.